3 Email Templates For When You Want to Negotiate Your Rent

 Thanks for your consideration.

 It doesn’t hurt to try and ask for a 0% increase and see what they say.
 Worst case, they come back with a “No” or a different number.
-If you have a market-rate apartment and are negotiating early, keep things cordial – you may risk the landlord not renewing all together during the rent negotiation.
+If you have a market-rate apartment and are negotiating early, keep things cordial.
+You may risk the landlord not renewing all together during the rent negotiation.

 Discover more from openigloo